 PROGRAMME

-Studying phase equilibria in Mg-containing intermetallic systems: relevance, difficulties, classical and new approaches (Serena De Negri, University of Genoa, Italy)
+Studying phase equilibria in Mg-containing intermetallic systems: relevance, difficulties, classic and new approaches (Serena De Negri, University of Genoa, Italy)

 Computational-driven optimization of renewable energy materials (Jan-Hendrik Pöhls, University of New Brunswick, Fredericton, USA)

-Structure type and chemical bonding of an intermetallic compound (Yuri Grin, MPI for Chemical Physics of Solids, Dresden, Germany)
+Structure type and chemical bonding in an intermetallic compound (Yuri Grin, MPI for Chemical Physics of Solids, Dresden, Germany)

 Probing limits of 5f magnetism in U systems (XMCD on UCu2P2 under pressure) (Ladislav Havela, Charles University, Prague, Czechia)